thelifenadine/TicTacToeAngular/README.md

 # TicTacToeAngular
-A simple tic tac toe game in angularJS
+A tic tac toe game written with angularJS.

+Initially was written on codepen: <a href="http://codepen.io/thelifenadine/pen/yyXWOJ">DEMO</a>